tinymce/tinymce-docs/migration-from-froala.md

 | numlist bullist | outdent indent'
 ```

-The names of toolbar items are also different.
+Replace the names of toolbar items with the TinyMCE names.
 For example:

 Toolbar Button | Froala | TinyMCE
 ---|---|---